 Japanese Tea Ceremony

-I am a member of Myochoan-kai, of the Urasenke Foundation.
-Our teahouse is located in Penryn, California.
+Myochoan-kai, of the Urasenke Foundation.
+The teahouse is located in Penryn, California.

 Mossy granite monoliths mark the approach to Myochoan, an authentic Japanese teahouse situated in Penryn, about 25 miles east of Sacramento.